mikimer/LoRa/README.md

 You'll need to create accounts with the following websites to get this project to work.

 ### Senet
-[Senet](https://app.senetco.com/senetdev/login.aspx) provides a public LoRa network in North America.
-You'll need to create an account with Senet to view your data.
+[Senet](https://app.senetco.com/senetdev/login.aspx) is continuing to expand their public LoRa network in the United States.
+You'll need to create an account with Senet to view and access your data.

 [ ![Senet portal](assets/Senet_Development_Portal.png) ](https://app.senetco.com/senetdev/login.aspx)